SirTales/Data-Science-projects/README.md

-This is a repository for all my projects with data science focus
+This is a repository for all my projects with data science focus.

+You can navigate between projects in branches.